Your Love (Jim Brickman song)

 "Your Love" is a song co-written and performed by American recording artist Jim Brickman, with guest singer Michelle Wright.
-It was released in 1997 on Windham Hill Records as the first single, lead single and as well as the sixth track from his debut compilation album, Visions of Love (1998).
+It was released in 1997 on Windham Hill Records as the lead single and as well as the sixth track from his debut compilation album, Visions of Love (1998).
 It is a country pop song that was written by Dane Deviller, Sean Hosein and Jim Brickman and produced by the latter and by David Pringle.